-"The Alliance convoy of which Lt.
-Ganse informed you...," Adele said.
+"The Alliance convoy of which Lieutenant Ganse informed you . . ."
+Adele said.
 She led off the visuals with an image of the Scheer, showing the aftermost third of the cruiser's hull stripped clean.
 A sidebar of data formed in the air beside the ship, expanded so that Milne could theoretically read it but therefore fuzzy.
 "Has been attacked and crippled."

 She began to shuffle through the remaining ships of the convoy, starting with those which had received the worst damage.
-The Isles of the Blest made a particularly striking image: a forward antenna severed by one of Vesey's rockets had managed to wrap its shrouds several times around the transport's hull, bringing down most of the rest of the rigging in the process.
+The Bloemfontein made a particularly striking image: a forward antenna severed by one of Vesey's rockets had managed to wrap its shrouds several times around the transport's hull, bringing down most of the rest of the rigging in the process.

 Love was a hot emotion to Vesey, something Adele herself could accept as a concept without having the least notion of what it meant to one who felt it.
 It was rather like belief in God, she supposed.
 What happened to Vesey's love now that its object had been reduced to an expanding ball of gas?
 Did it continue, the way light spreads from a burned-out pinch of magnesium?
-Love infinitely attenuated but never completely gone until the universe itself died....
+Love infinitely attenuated but never completely gone until the universe itself died. . . .

-"I'll transfer this information to the Garnet as soon as I've checked your database security, damage reports but also full particulars of their crews and cargoes."

-Admiral," Adele said, "but I wanted you to see it first.
-You'll note that it includes not only the vessels'
+"I'll transfer this information to the Garnet as soon as I've checked your database security, Admiral," Adele said, "but I wanted you to see it first.
+You'll note that it includes not only the vessels' damage reports but also full particulars of their crews and cargoes."